 How does my child qualify for a PUF Pre-Kindergarten program?

 To qualify a child must be assessed and diagnosed with a severe disability/delay by a qualified professional (pediatrician, psychiatrist, psychologist, speech-language pathologist) and meet the Alberta Education Special Education Coding Criteria.
+If your child has a report (dated after March 1 of the current year) from Alberta Health Services or another qualified professional, please contact the Grande Prairie Public School Division Office or the PUF Program Lead.

 How do I register my child for Pre-Kindergarten?